rJefferyXie/Pathfinding-Visualizer/README.md

 **Breadth First Search**
 * Breadth First Search is a non-weighted algorithm that guarantees the shortest path.
-  * Note that this search treats every node as a cost = 1 node.
+  * Note that this search treats every node as a 1-cost node.
 This means that if there are weighted nodes, it will treat them as normal nodes.
 * Breadth First Search uses FIFO (queue).
 * Time complexity is O(N + E), where N is number of nodes and E is number of edges
 * Space complexity is O(N) where N is the number of nodes in the call stack